Mulwor/note-app/0_interview/on-english/js/1-week/4-day.md

 1. Tell me about loop
 2. How to break out of a nested loop?
 3. How break is it different from continue?
-4. Is it possible to modify an array while iterating over it in a loop for?
+4. Is it possible to modify an array `while` iterating over it in a loop for?
-5. Which cycle is faster - foror while?
+5. Which cycle is faster - `for` or `while`?
-6. What is the difference between whileand do...while?
+6. What is the difference between `while` and `do...while`?

 What is the difference between `for...of` and `for...in`?
 How to get the index of an element in `for...of`?